 3

-Write a function named implies that takes two Booleans and returns False when and only when the first is True and the second False.
-For those who want a challenge, make the body one line long.
+Write a function named XOR that takes two Booleans and returns True when and only when one is True and the other False. ("XOR" is short for "exclusive or".)

-Write a function named neither_nor that takes two Booleans and returns True when and only when both are False.
-Challenge: make the body one line long.
+Write a function named XNOR that takes two Booleans and returns True when and only when the inputs are the same. ("XNOR" is short for "exclusive nor".)

 Write a function named sign that takes a number and returns -1 if that number is less than zero, 0 if it's equal to zero and 1 if it's greater than 0.